 A personal injury case must involve an injury to your person.
 If someone else causes an accident and your high heel breaks or your watch is broken, but you are not hurt, then you do not have a personal injury case, but you may have a property damage claim.

 Many personal injury lawyers do not handle property damage claims.
 If you have no personal injury, either your insurance company or their insurance company will usually take care of the property damage claim.
-If both you and your car have suffered damages, then you have both a personal injury and a property damage claim.
+If both you and your car have suffered an injury, then you have both a personal injury and property damage claim.
 If my firm agrees to represent a client for their injury case, we will handle all aspects of the injury claim and also help our client(s) with their property damage claim, for FREE.

 Disclaimer: This information is NOT legal advice.
 The South Carolina Supreme court requires that I inform you that what is written is not legal advice.
 I am not your lawyer until you and I enter a written agreement for me to be your lawyer.
 I know the arguments the insurance company will make – and so should you – even before you file your claim.
 I can offer suggestions and identify traps, but please do not construe anything written in this blog to be legal advice about your case, as each case is different and an attorney can only give you quality legal advice when he or she understands the facts involved in your case.